John Henry Boner

-John Henry Boner (January 31, 1845 – March 6, 1903), was an American editor and poet from Salem, North Carolina.
+John Henry Boner (January 31, 1845 – March 6, 1903) was an American editor and poet from Salem, North Carolina.

 Boner was born in Salem's Moravian community.
 He was educated locally, and at the age of thirteen, he was apprenticed to a newspaper office.
 In 1865, he started his own Salem newspaper, but by then Boner had become affiliated with the Republican Party, and this bias caused the failure of the paper.
-Through his political connections, Boner was able to find employment as reading clerk of the North Carolina constitutional convention of 1868 and was chief clerk of the North Carolina House of Representatives in 1869-70.
+Through his political connections, Boner was able to find employment as reading clerk of the North Carolina constitutional convention of 1868 and was chief clerk of the North Carolina House of Representatives from 1869 to 1870.
 He left North Carolina and entered the civil service in the United States Government Printing Office in Washington, D.C., where he worked until 1886, as a compositor and then as a proofreader.
 That he was appreciated by his associates is shown by the fact that in 1878 he was president of Columbia Union, No. 101, in which office "he showed executive ability and a thorough knowledge of parliamentary practice, and he gave the union a conservative and safe administration".
 In 1883 his first book of poems entitled "Whispering Pines" was published.

 Soon after the return of the Democratic Party to power in 1885, Boner was discharged from the government service on the ground of offensive partisanship.
 This was prior to the enactment of non-partisan protections for civil service employees.
 But by then Boner's poems had brought him fame.
 Edmund Clarence Stedman, of New York, one of the foremost literary critics of the times, was delighted with Boner's work.
 In his Poets of America, published in 1885, Stedman specially mentions Boner in writing of Southern poets, and in describing their work he says, "that they open vistas of the life and spirit of the region."